 Size of Panel

-Standing Panel - 5 or 7
+Standing Panel – 7

 Decisional Panel – 1 or 3 Panelists

-Independence
+Questions and Open Issues:

+How large should the panel be?
+A minimum of 5 panelists is required, to achieve geographic diversity, but recognizes the need to ensure that a sufficient number of panelists are available to hear a case at any time, to ensure that replacement panelists are readily available in the event that a panelist becomes available in the course of a case.
+We would value community input on this issue.

-Members must be independent of ICANN, including ICANN SOs and ACs.
-Members should be compensated at a rate that cannot decline during their fixed term; no removal except for specified cause (corruption, misuse of position for personal use, etc.) To ensure independence, term limits should apply, and post-term appointment to Board, Nomcom, or other positions within ICANN would be prohibited.
+Independence: Members must be independent of ICANN, including ICANN SOs and ACs.
+Members should be compensated at a rate that cannot decline during their fixed term; no removal except for specified cause (corruption, misuse of position for personal use, etc.) To ensure independence, term limits should apply, and post-term appointment to Board, NomCom, or other positions within ICANN would be prohibited.

 Questions and Open Issues:

 What is the term of the appointment?
 3 or 4 years?